miamiww/hugoBlog/content/post/Workshops/future-of-waste.md

 * Sharing designs - 16 minutes
 * Final thoughts - 3 minutes

-For introductions say your:
+#### For introductions say your:

 * name,
 * pronouns,
 * location,
 * what you do in life, briefly

-Here are some guiding questions for the design for inspiration:
+#### Here are some guiding questions for the design for inspiration:

 * Is it a product or a system?
 * What is it made out of?
 * Where are its components sourced?
 * How is it distributed?
 * Who gets access to it?
 * How is it manufactured?

-When presenting:
+#### When presenting your design:

 * Briefly introduce your scenario and any embellishments your group added
 * Describe your design and how it fits into the society of your scenario

 ### Breakout Room Notepads

- Each breakout room is assigned a notepad for the collaborative design work to occur.
-Each notepad has a scenario attached, use the notepad with the same number as your breakout group
+Each breakout room is assigned a notepad on which you can write notes and collaborate on your designs.
+Each notepad has its scenario attached

 * [Breakout Room 1](https://pad.riseup.net/p/future-of-waste-1)
 * [Breakout Room 2](https://pad.riseup.net/p/future-of-waste-2)
 * [Breakout Room 3](https://pad.riseup.net/p/future-of-waste-3)